Arthurondeau/Deep_learning_3A/README.md

 Install Python VSCode extension
 Recommended vscode extensions: AutoDocstring, Sonarlint, GitLens

-Set vscode python interpreter: CTRL+Maj+P -> Python: Select interpreter -> /root/anaconda3/envs/ifgraphs
+Set vscode python interpreter: CTRL+Maj+P -> Python: Select interpreter -> /root/anaconda3/envs/DL3A

 # RUNNING

-> :warning: :warning: :warning: The data paths in the config are absolute and assume that you are working from Magellan SCRIPT_DIR
+> :warning: :warning: :warning: The data paths in the config aren't absolute and assume that you keep the same folder arborescence
 > This can be changed in the conf/defaults.yaml

-## Define a proper config for the experiment you want to run, taking the CD8_PD1_PDL1 template as model
+## All parameters and model's parameters are defined in config file with hydra library (allow to automatically instantiate models classes)
 Hydra config doc can be found here for additional details https://hydra.cc/docs/intro/
-- folder names for local data storage
-- `paths`:
-    - `patientGraphs_name`
-    - `subgraphs_name`
-- `graph_creation.cell_filtering` for both IMMUCAN and MOSCATO, which will define the cell populations taken into account for the study (e.g. CD8, PD1, and PDL1 in the CD8_PD1_PDL1 config)
-    - `detection_probability_filter`
-    - `features_to_keep`
-    - `features_to_filter`
-    - `features_to_normalize`
-- `dgi` `features_list` for both IMMUCAN and MOSCATO

 ## Run data processing steps to generate embeddings
-- ```python scripts/IMMUCAN/reformat_workflow_format.py``` will transform data from workflow sample and IMC1/2 to the right format
+- ```python scripts/npz_to_pck.py``` will transform raw data to subsampled data with indicated channels (in conf/training/defaults.yaml)
->  :warning: :warning: :warning: Developped in a rush, paths are hardcoded which is bad but I haven't had time yet to improve it

-Follow https://sanofi.atlassian.net/wiki/spaces/AIMOSC/pages/63835048885/Embeddings+generation+steps for the correct dataflow to generate embeddings
-- ```python scripts/data_processing_pipeline.py``` will run all the steps in the above flow and copy data on Magellan s3 after each steps
-- ```conf/curent_experiment.yaml``` has a ```hydra.sweeper.params``` section defining grid search-like set of parameters to run the pipeline with. add ```--multirun``` to trigger runs of the pipeline with all combinations of those parameters
-- add ```env=training``` to specify the env
+## Define a proper training config
+All training parameters can be accessed in the config file in conf/training/defaults.yaml

+## Models Zoo and how to choose one
+The model type used for training can be accessed in defaults config file at training_args:model_type where *model_type* should correspond to a key in the config file in model_dict/defaults.yaml (where all models parameters are defined)

-**Running dgi_training.py will log results in Databricks to EXPERIMENTNAME_debugging whereas the env=training option would log it to EXPERIMENTNAME_training**
+**Running model_training.py will log results in tracking_uri folder based on mlflow workflow**
-This enables to disregard dev runs from actual training runs
+The folder can be accessed in conf/training/defaults.yaml with the key "tracking_uri".

 ## Transfer data to remote storage
 By default, the code will store generated data locally, in the `data/`folder.
 Use pipe to copy it to the Bioimaging s3 bucket to save the results and share (the embeddings for instance)